matthyx/kong-elastic-apm/README.md

 Kong runs natively on Kubernetes thanks to its official [Kubernetes Ingress Controller](https://github.com/Kong/kubernetes-ingress-controller).

-**Elastic Observability** Unified visibility across your entire ecosystem Bring your logs, metrics, and APM traces together at scale in a single stack so you can monitor and react to events happening anywhere in your environment.
+**Elastic Observability** Unified visibility across your entire ecosystem Bring your logs, metrics, and APM traces together at scale in a single stack, so you can monitor and react to events happening anywhere in your environment.
 And it's free and open.
 [Elastic](https://www.elastic.co/observability)

 ## License